 Niche sites rely on content clusters for ranking.
 Many SEO experts advise you to narrow down as far as possible, making a website a giant content cluster of related keywords and topics.

-Many bloggers employ this tactic for their sites and get positive results.
+A lot of bloggers employ this tactic for their sites and get positive results.
 For example, some travel bloggers focus only on one city, country, or region, becoming an authority on that specific place.
-Everything they write falls under the content cluster of that area.

-You Don’t Have To Niche
+You Don’t Have to Niche

 However, many content creators and digital publishers discovered that you don’t have to niche down that far to be successful.
 Employing content clusters around specific topics can help with organic traffic just as much as niching down and doesn’t force you into a box.

-Consider the big websites like Forbes and Business Insider, typically considered “Finance” publications, which also cover lifestyle and traveling.
-These examples show you can successfully cover multiple niches if you have a content strategy and develop ways to ensure your topics relate to one another in some way.
+These examples show you can successfully cover multiple niches if you have a content strategy and develop ways to ensure your topics relate to one another.

 Using Content Clusters for Digital Marketing

 Content clusters should be a vital part of your SEO strategy.
-Many website owners use content clusters as sales funnels for products or services or to rise in SERPs (Search Engine Results Pages) for related keywords.
+Many website owners use content clusters as sales funnels for products or services, or to rise in SERPs (Search Engine Results Pages) for related keywords.

 Bloggers also use content clusters to build their email lists.
 If they can drive organic traffic to specific pages, they can collect email subscribers and build their overall audience.

-Creating topic clusters is an essential content-marketing strategy that most website owners must employ to succeed in the ever-changing world of digital publishing.
+Creating topic clusters is an essential content-marketing strategy that website owners must employ to succeed in the ever-changing world of digital publishing.

 Create Your Content Clusters